agilexrm-docs/docs/ref/common/ClosePendingTasks.md

 ### ClosePendingTasks property

-When set to *True*, it closes all open activities, no matter their type (Tasks, Faxes, Letters…) associated to this record, before the status is changed.
+When set to *True*, it closes all open activities, no matter their type (Tasks, Faxes, Letters...) associated to this record, before the status is changed.